danielboling/powerbi-docs/powerbi-docs/report-server/migrate-report-server.md

 ![](media/migrate-report-server/migrate-from-ssrs-sharepoint.png "Migrate from SSRS SharePoint-integrated mode to Power BI Report Server")

 You will need to migrate the specific report server content from SharePoint to your Power BI Report Server.
-This assumes you have already installed Power BI Report Server somehwere in your environment.
+This assumes you have already installed Power BI Report Server somewhere in your environment.
 For more information on installing Power BI Report Server, see [Install Power BI Report Server](install-report-server.md).

 If you want to copy the report server content from your SharePoint environment to Power BI Report Server, you will need to use tools such as **rs.exe** to copy the content.
 Below is a sample of what the script would be to copy report server content from SharePoint to Power BI Report Server.